svix/svix-webhooks/README.md

 There are multiple ways to get the Svix server up running.
 Docker is probably the most common one, but you can choose the one that works best for you.

+The Svix server is written in Rust 🦀, which means you can compile it into a static library for a variety of targets.
+Please refer to the building from source section below for more information.

 Please refer to the [server configuration](#server-configuration) section below for more information regarding the available settings.

 ## Deployment